Arch Robotics coverMy book. MIT Press, 2016

 Readings:

-M Architectural Robotics: chapter 9.
+M Architectural Robotics: chapter 9 and 10.

 In class: